Unity-Technologies/2d-extras/Documentation~/GridInformation.md

 # Grid Information

-A simple Component that stores and provides information based on Grid positions and keywords.
+This is a simple Component that stores and provides information based on Grid positions and keywords.

-### Usage
+## Usage

-Add this Component to a GameObject with a GridLayout Component.

-To store information on to the GridInformation Component, use the following APIs:
+Add this Component to a GameObject with a Grid component.
+To store information on to the Grid Information component, use the following APIs:

 ```C#
 public bool SetPositionProperty(Vector3Int position, String name, int positionProperty)